Coterra Energy Inc. (CTRA) Shares Up Despite Recent Market Volatility

 Mizuho gave a rating of “Buy” to CTRA, setting the target price at $41 in the report published on January 10th of the current year.

-Volatility was left at 3.64%, however, over the last 30 days, the volatility rate increased by 5.13%, as shares sank -5.66% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.29% upper at present.
+Volatility was left at 3.81%, however, over the last 30 days, the volatility rate increased by 4.73%, as shares surge +0.81% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.34% lower at present.

 Insider Trading